mcgibbon/sympl/docs/overview.rst

   but end up with a better documented model.
 As long as you write docstrings, you're good to go!

-Sympl is also a toolkit which contains a number of commonly used objects, such as time steppers and NetCDF output objects.
+Sympl also contains a number of commonly used objects, such as time steppers and NetCDF output objects.

 So is Sympl a model?